 On 7 June, a group of armed religious extremists attacked and murdered 27-year-old Christian Kande Mudu in Bari village, Khunti District in Jharkhand state.
 The murder took place only three days after Hindu extremists in Odisha state murdered Christian teenager Samaru Madkami.

 At approximately 8 pm on the evening group of 7 June, Kande (also known as Philip) and his wife Bindu Mudu had finished dinner and gathered for family prayer when they heard banging on their front door.
 A group of between six and eight men armed with sharp weapons and homemade pistols demanded that Kande come outside.
 They broke down the door, dragged him out and then – while Bindu pleaded for his life – hacked Kande with their weapons and slashed his throat.
-It is not yet clear whether the attackers were Hindu extremists or radical followers of local tribal religions.
+The attackers were followers of a tribal Adivasi animist religion, previously practised by Kande and his family.

 Bindu told Christian Solidarity Worldwide that after hearing the men at the front door, her husband knew their lives were in danger.
 He told his wife that he might be killed but encouraged her to remain strong and not give up her faith in Jesus even if the attackers killed him.

 Bindu took their children (two little girls, aged one and three) and ran for help to the nearby houses, but no one came to her aid.
 Christian Solidarity Worldwide reported that the villagers were afraid to help as the perpetrators had warned them not to come out of their homes that night.
 Bindu and her daughters fled the village and took refuge in the home of another church member several kilometres away, where they spent the night.